The wicked Hebrew women in Jeremiah 44 chose to worship the Queen of Heaven rather than the Lord of Lords.

 How does sin make you feel?
 How does your sin affect those around you?
 Do you even give thought to your sins?

-In today’s episode of All God’s Women we look at the Wicked Hebrew Women in Jeremiah as well as the Women Who Wept for Tammuz in Ezekiel and we see how even well meaning women can lead others away from the Lord.
+In today’s episode of All God’s Women we look at the Wicked Hebrew Women in Jeremiah, and we see how even well meaning women can lead others away from the Lord.

 Chapter 44 is where Jeremiah addresses the wickedness of the Hebrew men and women living in Egypt, but in order to fully understand what’s going on, we need to understand why they’re even in Egypt.
 So let’s start at the beginning.

 The time period that Jeremiah lived in was a difficult time for the Israelite people.
 They had gone from a strong independent nation to a remnant of survivors.
 This was due to their failure to obey and serve God.
 Because of their worship of other gods, the true God had given them up to their enemies.
 Jerusalem had fallen and the remaining remnant was scared of the raging wars around them.

 In chapter 42 the people came to Jeremiah and asked him what they should do.
 They requested he pray to God and ask Him where they should go and what they should do.
 In 42:5-6, they say, “Let the LORD be a true and faithful witness between us, if we do not do according to everything which the LORD your God sends us by you.
 Whether it is pleasing or displeasing, we will obey the voice of the LORD our God to whom we send you, that it may be well with us when we obey the voice of the LORD our God.”

 So for ten days Jeremiah prayed until God gave him the word.

 He called everyone together and he told them that God wanted them to stay put where they were, and He would take care of them.
 Then he warned them that if they disobeyed and went to Egypt seeking safety, that war and famine would come to them there and they would die there.